vue-macros/vue-macros-cli/README.md

-# vue-macros-cli
+# @vue-macros/cli

-vue-macros-cli is a cli for rewriting at vue macros powered by [ast-grep](https://github.com/ast-grep/ast-grep).
+@vue-macros/cli is a cli for rewriting at vue macros powered by [ast-grep](https://github.com/ast-grep/ast-grep).

 ## Support vue macros